Troubleshooting Computer Freezing, Locking, and Instant Power Off

-When capacitors die or go bad, a huge handful of problems can begin to surface.
-Below are few examples of what they do when they give up.
-I do want to note that not all computer problems are the fault of a bad capacitor, but then again it isn't a bad place to start.
+When capacitors begin to fail or die, a huge handful of problems begin to surface.
+Below are few examples of what they do when they fail.
+I do want to note that not all computer problems are the result of a faulty capacitor, however this is one of the easiest places to start looking for signs of trouble.

-The most frequent type of capacitor to go bad will be located on the motherboard near the CPU.
+The most frequent type of capacitor failure are located on the motherboard near the CPU.
 This is widely due to the fact that a CPU requires a great deal of voltage regulation.
 If you are getting blue screens, or screen freezes, then this is where you want to look first.
-The follwing place to look would be near the video card slots.
+The next in line of places to look would be near or on the video card and surrounding slots.
 Much like the CPU, a video card has heavy voltage requirements as well.

 Power Supply Capacitors:

 The capacitors inside of a power supply are huge, and are fatal if they discharge into you.
 Don't disassemble any power supplies without a trained technician.
 Power supplies fail quit often due to bulging and leaking capacitors.
 The symptoms of a bad power supply because of capacitors are instant system shut downs (turn offs,) random reboots without error messages or warnings, screen freezes, games may hang or freeze up.
 Power supplies may act normal, that is until a DVD drive or something like it is requested on.
 If your system turns off instantly or reboots instantly after accessing a device like a DVD drive, then a power supply test would be a good place to start.

 Capacitors That Fail Do One or All of the Following: